Missing years (Jewish calendar): Proposed explanations

 If traditional dates are assumed to be based on the standard Hebrew calendar, then the differing traditional and modern academic dating of events cannot both be correct.
 Attempts to reconcile the two systems must show one or both to have errors.

 Missing years in Jewish tradition

-Scholars see the discrepancy between the traditional and academic date of the destruction of the First Temple arising as a result of Jewish sages missing out the reign lengths of several Persian kings during the Persian Empire's rule over Israel.
-Modern scholars tally ten Persian kings whose combined reigns total 208 years.
+Scholars see the discrepancy between the traditional and academic date of the destruction of the First Temple arising as a result of Jewish sages miscounting the reign lengths of several Persian kings during the Persian Empire's rule over Israel.
+Modern scholars tally 14 Persian kings whose combined reigns total 207 years.
 By contrast, ancient Jewish sages only mention four Persian kings totaling 52 years.
 The reigns of several Persian kings appear to be missing from the traditional calculations.